Home

 Hupacasath Chief Judith Sayers (right), 2003.

-Photo: BC Lieutenant Governor
+Photo: British Columbia Lieutenant Governor

 In 2003 Judith Sayers (Ke Kin Is Uqs) welcomed the Governor General of BC to the magnifcent new cedar Hupacasath House of Gathering (left).
 Sayers served as Hupacasath chief councillor from 1995 to 2009 and she remains the tribe's chief treaty negotiator.
 Trained as a lawyer, Sayers launched successful legal actions in 2005 and 2008 against the BC Ministry of Forests and the logging corporations (Weyerhaeuser – Brascan – Island Timberlands).
 This was in response to Weyerhaeuser's removal in 2004 of 70,300 hectares from Tree Farm Licence 44, much of which is contested Hupacasath Territory.
-In two groundbreaking decisions, the court ruled that the Crown (BC government) had a duty to consult with and accommodate the Hupacasath over issues such as access to sacred sites, harvesting of cedar and traditional medicines and hunting.

-Chiefs Kim Recalma–Clutesi and Adam Dick.
+Chiefs Kim Recalma Clutesi and Adam Dick.

 Photo: Richard Boyce

 The Cathedral Grove Watershed is in Tree Farm Licence 44.
-Both Hupacasath Chief Council Judith Sayers and Qualicum elected Chief Kim Recalma-Clutesi (Ogwi Lo Gwa) have taken an interest in the protection of Cathedral Grove.
-University educated Chief Reclama-Clutesi was raised on the Qualicum Indian Reserve and is the daughter and potlatch recorder of Hereditary Chief Ewanuxdzi.
+Both Hupacasath Chief Council Judith Sayers and Qualicum elected Chief Kim Recalma Clutesi (Ogwi Lo Gwa) have taken an interest in the protection of Cathedral Grove.
+University educated Chief Reclama Clutesi was raised on the Qualicum Indian Reserve and is the daughter and potlatch recorder of Hereditary Chief Ewanuxdzi.
 She is seen (left) with her husband, Tsawataineuk Hereditary Chief Adam Dick (Kwaaksistala).
 He was raised in Gway'i (Kingcome Inlet) where he was traditionally taught by his grandparents.
 Chief Adam Dick is a fluent native speaker and an expert on Kwakwaka'wakw culture.
 The couple is in great demand for their wide range of skills which include ethnobotany, traditional food gathering and preparation, repatriation of ancestral remains and potlatch ceremonials.

 Painting by Tseshaht George Clutsei.